Close Menu

 Challenges and Triumphs

-But let’s not sugarcoat it – life as a circuit rider was tough.
-Really tough.
+Life as a circuit rider was arduous, marked by physical exhaustion and constant travel.
 And John Wesley Braughe faced his fair share of challenges.

 For starters, there was the physical toll.
 Riding a horse for hours on end, day after day, isn’t exactly a walk in the park.
 Braughe probably dealt with saddle sores, aching muscles, and bone-deep fatigue on a regular basis.